 In addition it contains links to many useful resources and is packed full of ideas for winning tactics and techniques that you could adopt.
 Please see the section headings for a more detailed view of what the pack contains.
 I hope that you buy the pack and in so doing realize the full extent of your employment rights and how to exercise them.

-Whilst written from a UK perspective, well over 95% of the pack is equally applicable to other English speaking or advanced countries.
-The principles, practices, tactics and techniques that you need to understand in order to defend yourself are exactly the same.
+Whilst written from a UK perspective, well over 95% of the pack is equally applicable to other countries accross the globe.
+The principles, practices, tactics and techniques that you need to understand in order to defend yourself are universal.

 1.)
 Consult an employment lawyer local to you.

 2.)
 Take trade union advice.